ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

   Hybrid mode uses a combination of a quantum safe algorithm and classic key exchange algorithms to protect your data while in transit.
-When you make a request using this mode, the classic elliptic algorithm and the quantum safe algorithm will be used in a key exchange mechanisms to cryptographically protect your data as it makes its way to the
+When you make a request using this mode, the classic elliptic algorithm and the quantum safe algorithm will be used in a key exchange mechanism to cryptographically protect your data as it makes its way to the
   {{site.data.keyword.keymanagementserviceshort}} service.

   Hybrid mode supports the hybrid Kyber algorithm with the following parameter sets(key sizes):